physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 ### <a name="faq"></a> FAQ

-1. Should I submit your example code to test the submission system?
+__Should I submit your example code to test the submission system?__

 No, please only submit your code to the submission system.

-2. Should I submit an empty repository to test the submission system?
+__Should I submit an empty repository to test the submission system?__

 No, please only submit an entry after you have finished and tested your code.

+__I left out a file, or I missed the deadline, or something else.
+Can I email you my code?__

+No, please use the submission form to submit your entry through a repository.

-3. What can I do to make sure that my submission is successful?
+__What can I do to make sure that my submission is successful?__

 You can avoid most submission errors with the following steps:
    - Do not change the driver script.
 We will only use the driver scripts (driver.m, driver.py, and driver.R, driver.jl) in the MATLAB, Python, R, and Julia example repositories ([https://github.com/physionetchallenges](https://github.com/physionetchallenges), so any changes that you make will not be used.